nancchan/saas-customer-onboarding-business-systems/documentation/data_quality_report.md

 The missing phone value was retained as `NULL` rather than creating information that was not available.

----

-### Data Standardization
+### Data Structure and Standardization

-The customer dataset was reviewed to ensure that customer and account information followed a consistent structure.
+The customer dataset was reviewed to ensure that customer and Account information followed a consistent structure.

 The final dataset uses: